crystaldba/postgres-mcp/README.md

     To generate all possible indexes we need to consider combinations of these columns, because Postgres supports [multicolumn indexes](https://www.postgresql.org/docs/current/indexes-multicolumn.html).
     In the present implementation, we include only one permutation of each possible multicolumn index, which is selected at random.
     We make this simplification to reduce the search space because permutations often have equivalent performance.
-    However we hope to improve in this area.
+    However, we hope to improve in this area.

 3. *Search for the optimal index configuration*.
     Our objective is to find the combination of indexes that optimally balances the performance benefits against the costs of storing and maintaining those indexes.